Sdbock/kmodesFlow/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The *kmodesFlow* package provides convenience functions to accompany the *klaR::kmodes()* function, improving overall workflow with kmodes modeling.
+The *kmodesFlow* package provides convenience functions to improve workflow with kmodes modeling.
 It allows users to easily fit multiple models, assess model fit, and examine results with automated visualizations.

 ## Installation